alphagov/frontend/docs/building_blocks_for_flexible_content.md

     <p>Korem ipsum dolor sit amet, consectetur adipiscing elit.
 Etiam eu turpis
     molestie, dictum esta, mattis tellus.</p>
 ```

+When added through Whitehall content can either be written in HTML or govspeak markdown, but `content-type` must be specified if using govspeak markdown.

 ```yaml
 - type: govspeak